 How do I choose what to add to my web portfolio?

-Get someone you trust to critique your work to help you decide what your best writing is and narrow it down depending on what your brand is.
+You can even get someone you trust to critique your work to help you decide what your best writing is and narrow it down depending on what your brand goals are.

-What is the difference between a website built for portfolios and a normal website?
+What is the difference between a website for portfolios and a normal website?

-Is it worth paying for a professional site?
+Is it worth paying more for a professional site?

 How do I make my work stand out?